WangOldBig/SPE_Database/README.md

 # SPE Database
 This project was inspired by [the Confidence Database](https://doi.org/10.1038/s41562-019-0813-1).
-We aimed at curating a database that include trial-level data and other meta-data from as many empirical studies that used self-matching task from [Sui, He, & Humphreys (2012)](http://www.ncbi.nlm.nih.gov/pubmed/22963229).
+We aimed at curating a database that include trial-level data and other meta-data from as many empirical studies that used self-matching task from [Sui, He, & Humphreys (2012)](http://www.ncbi.nlm.nih.gov/pubmed/22963229). <!-- OSF, preprint, and publication links will be directly added to this paragraph -->

 This project is in parallel with an on-going preregistered meta-analysis leading by Hu Chuan-Peng and Zheng Liu (see registry [here](https://osf.io/euqmf)).